-Clinical studies
+Clinical Studies

-Adverse reaction data has been extensively collected from studies in metastatic colorectal cancer; and the frequencies are presented below.
+Adverse reaction data have been extensively collected from studies in metastatic colorectal cancer; the frequencies are presented below.
 The adverse reactions for other indications are expected to be similar to those for colorectal cancer.

-The most common $(\ge 1/10)$, dose-limiting adverse reactions of irinotecan are delayed diarrhoea (occurring more than 24 hours after administration) and blood disorders including neutropenia, anaemia and thrombocytopenia.
+The most common ($\geq 1/10$), dose-limiting adverse reactions of irinotecan are delayed diarrhoea (occurring more than 24 hours after administration) and blood disorders including neutropenia, anaemia and thrombocytopenia.